-Packed in small containers in Roosa's personal kit were hundreds of tree seeds, part of a joint NASA/USFS project.
+Packed in small containers in Roosa's personal kit were hundreds of tree seeds, part of a joint NASA and U.S. Forest Service project.
 Upon return to Earth, the seeds were germinated by the Forest Service.
-Known as the "Moon Trees", the resulting seedlings were planted throughout the United States (often as part of the nation's bicentennial in 1976) and the world.
+Known as the "Moon Trees," the resulting seedlings were planted throughout the United States (often as part of the nation's bicentennial in 1976) and the world.
 They stand as a tribute to astronaut Roosa and the Apollo program.

 Seeds were chosen from five different types of trees: Loblolly Pine, Sycamore, Sweetgum, Redwood, and Douglas Fir.
 The seeds were classified and sorted, and control seeds were kept on Earth for later comparison.
-Roosa carried about 400 - 500 seeds in his personal kit which stayed with him as he orbited the Moon in the command module "Kitty Hawk" in February, 1971.
+Roosa carried about 400 to 500 seeds in his personal kit which stayed with him as he orbited the moon in the command module "Kitty Hawk" in February, 1971.

 Stuart Roosa was born on 16 August 1933, in Durango, Colorado.
 He worked for the Forest Service in the early 1950's as a smoke jumper fighting fires and later joined the Air Force and became a test pilot.
 He was one of 19 people selected for the astronaut class of 1966 and was part of the astronaut support crew for Apollo 9.

-The Moon Trees continue to flourish, a living monument to our first visits to the Moon and a fitting memorial to Stuart Roosa.
+The Moon Trees continue to flourish, a living monument to our first visits to the moon and a fitting memorial to Stuart Roosa.
 No list was ever kept nor any systematic tracking made of the disposition of all the trees.
 If you know of a Moon Tree, please send a message